 Recognizing that "children's social development and emotional development are essential underpinnings to school readiness and academic success", the Illinois legislature passed the Children's Mental Health Act of 2003.
 This Act requires school districts to "develop a policy for incorporating social and emotional development into the district's educational program."
 It also requires protocol for responding to children with social, emotional, or mental health problems that impact learning ability.
-The school psychologist will conduct weekly social and emotional instruction classes for all students in grades k-8th.
-Lostant School has partnered with Safe Journey.
-Educational outreach personnel will conduct 5 classroom sessions this school year that meet the Illinois Social/Emotional Learning Standards.
+Lostant School has partnered with Safe Journey's to implement 5 classroom sessions delivered by the trained teacher within the P.E. classroom.
+The educational sessions meet the Illinois Social/Emotional Learning Standards.
 You may contact the Principal to obtain a copy of the District's Protocol for Responding to Students with Social, Emotional or Mental Health Problems (7:250-AP2).